 - (2) Member of the Disclosure Committee.
-Mr. Skutezky is the Chair of the Disclosure Committee. - (3) Member of the Audit Committee.
-Mr. Murphy is the Chair of the Audit Committee. - (4) Member of the Compensation Committee.
+Mr. Chim is the Chair of the Disclosure Committee. - (3) Member of the Audit Committee.
+Ms. Lee is the Chair of the Audit Committee. - (4) Member of the Compensation Committee.
 Mr. Bernier is the Chair of the Compensation Committee. - (5) Member of the Governance and Nominating Committee.
-Mr. Murphy is the Chair of the Governance and Nominating Committee. - (6) Member of the Corporate Social Responsibility Committee.
-Mr. Strong is the Chair of the Corporate Social Responsibility - (7) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, indirectly owns approximately 10% of the shares of Century Netherlands which owns 49,781,316 common shares of the Company representing approximately 50.38% of the issued and outstanding common shares of the Company. - (8) Purple Star Holdings Limited, a privately-held BVI company of which Mr. Wong is a controlling shareholder, indirectly owns approximately 49.5% of the shares of Century Netherlands which owns 49,781,316 common shares of the Company representing approximately 50.38% of the issued and outstanding common shares of the Company. - (9) Member of the Technical Committee.
+Ms. Lee is the Chair of the Governance and Nominating Committee. - (6) Member of the Corporate Social Responsibility Committee. - (7) Earnlead Investments Ltd., a privately-held BVI company of which Mr. Bai is a controlling shareholder, owns 4,988,208 ordinary shares of the Company, representing approximately 5.0% of the issued and outstanding ordinary shares of the Company. - (8) Purple Star Holdings Limited, a privately-held BVI company of which Mr. Wong is a controlling shareholder, owns 24,691,628 ordinary shares of the Company, representing approximately 25.0% of the issued and outstanding ordinary shares of the Company. - (9) Member of the Technical Committee.
 Mr. Wang is the Chair of the Technical Committee.